 Nepal is recovering from decades of Maoist insurgents, and the remnants of those conflicts still persist, in the form of orphans and devastated villages.
 Some villages still pressure girls to stay home from school, and the government social welfare system is a net full of holes.
 Children in need are often left to for-profit orphanages and work programs.
 Young women and girls are often lured or kidnapped into prostitution in neighboring India.
 Village schools are incredibly overcrowded, with more than one child sitting on a chair.
 This is a beautiful country filled with need.

 The rare tiger and rhino live on the fringes of existence in the tropical Terrai region.
 A huge number of backpackers from all over the world invades the trekking circuit, bringing with them their culture (and sometimes their garbage).
 The Nepalese royal family has recently been removed from power, replaced by a often fragile government.
 The caste system is still faintly visible through surnames, customs, and socio-economic stratification.
 These are a few of the contemporary challenges Nepal faces.

 Still, Nepal is beautiful and the Nepalese are smiling.
 The music is rich with long ballads played on ancient instruments, like the sarangi and the tabla.
 Modern Bollywood blares from shops and homes.
 The dance ranges from ancient dances to modern Indian choreography.
 Intricately painted tankhas created painstakingly by Buddhist monks demonstrate the remarkable patience the religion has instilled in the people.
 While Nepal is officially a Hindu country, much of the population is Buddhist or both.
 Nepal is an incredibly tolerant place where two major world religions coexist peacefully within a single home or individual.

 Contradictions of beauty and poverty make volunteering in Nepal a bigger-than-usual service experience.

-Here are some of the actual projects that exist and are constantly in need of help.The second type of health care volunteer is in a medical relief clinic or camp.
+Health Care Clinics.
+One of the most popular types of service projects, health care volunteering in Nepal typically comes in two varieties.
+The first option is working in an existing health clinic, which might either be in a larger city or in a small village.
+There is a constant need for health care workers — from professional doctors and nurses, to medical or nursing students, to undergraduates who work in triage, pharmacy distribution, or health education and outreach.The second type of healthcare volunteer is in a medical relief clinic or camp.
 These are temporary and typically set up by a local NGO or an international volunteer provider.
-Usually the medical camp would announce their visit in advance, bring in a coalition of health care workers, and treat the public for all their health needs.
+Usually the medical camp would announce their visit in advance, bring in a coalition of healthcare workers, and treat the public for all their health needs.
 Medical camps see everything from the most mild complaints to major life-threatening illnesses, and are both exhilarating and exhausting.
 Volunteers typically have two extreme complaints about the mobile clinic: either too many minor ailments, or a major health issue the camp is not equipped to handle.
 Volunteers find themselves in scenarios that may never be seen back home.
 Medical volunteering in Nepal is eye-opening, empowering, heart-wrenching, and a major career and life learning opportunity.

 Environmental Programs.
 Eco-projects may be less popular than health-care volunteering, but the need is just as great.
 There are a variety of potential volunteer placements in Nepal for people interested in wildlife and environmental projects.
 The infrastructure is not always prepared to support these projects, but many providers have been successful finding local NGOs with shared missions.
 Interesting programs such as elephant breeding in Chitwan and tree planting in Pokhara are a couple examples.